-Benzodiazepines are often misused and often taken with other medications, according to Orman Hall, director of Ohio Department of Alcohol and Drug Addiction Services.
-He said that people who abuse opiates often take benzos too.
+People often misuse Benzodiazepines or take them with other medications, according to Orman Hall, director of Ohio Department of Alcohol and Drug Addiction Services.
+He also said that people who abuse opiates often take benzos too.
 Using them in the same day can be risky.
 Using them at the same time can be deadly.

 Benzodiazepines can amplify the feelings of euphoria brought on by opiates.
 Because both drugs are sedative in nature, there is a greater risk for those who abuse the two to slip into unconsciousness and possibly die.
 If these drugs are combined, increasing the CNS depressant effect, they can cause slowed breathing, heart rate and respiration, all which have the potential to be fatal.

-Many physicians who have experience with pain management and anxiety might find the combination of these two types of drugs too risky.
+Many physicians with experience in pain management and anxiety find the combination of these two types of drugs too risky.
 But people with persistent pain are often in need of some sort of sedative – either to relax or sleep.
 So what is the answer to this dilemma?
-If you are abusing these meds, reach out for professional help, which can include detox.
+Reach out for professional help if you are abusing these meds, which can include detox.
 If you have pain and anxiety issues, try to find other ways to manage them.

 If pain is the primary issue, there are plenty of alternative therapies and other activities that can help you with the anxiety.
 These include counseling, massage, acupuncture, relaxation, yoga and exercise.
 There are ways to manage these issues without putting your health and life on the line.